16 Characteristics Of Highly Toxic Parents

 1. They expect their kids to agree with them about (practically) everything.

-Ultimately, this is toxic parenting because the child is not permitted to think for themselves.
-Such kids are typically expected to accept their parent’s words as fact and behave more like a soldier or a robot than a human being.
+In your early childhood, there may have been less (or no) conflict because you weren’t yet individuated from your parents, Maher explains.
+But as adolescence and early adulthood bring with them your own thoughts, opinions, and beliefs, friction probably increased.
+Ultimately, this is “toxic” parenting because the child is not permitted to think for themselves.
+Such kids are typically expected to accept their parents’ words as fact and behave more like a soldier or a robot than a human being.

 2. They don’t see their children as autonomous individuals.

-For too many toxic parents, their child is merely an extension of themselves, and little more than that.
-They might even fear the day their kid attempts to be more autonomous and spend years trying to prevent them from fully expressing their thoughts and feelings as a solo person.
+For many toxic parents, their child is merely an extension of themselves, and little more than that.
+They might even fear the day their kid attempts to be more autonomous and spend years trying to prevent them from fully expressing their thoughts and feelings as their own person.

 Parents like this often fall into the “children should be seen and not heard” camp.
 Age-appropriate behavior like temper tantrums, bad moods, whining, and crying aren’t properly addressed with love and understanding because these parents don’t care why their kid is acting out.
 All they care about is that the unwanted behavior stops.